Overview

 Alternative Pathway for Students Not Completing Third University Examination in Midwifery

 The BSc Health Studies (Women's Health), NFQ Level 7, is an alternative ordinary bachelor's degree pathway for students who do not satisfy the pass standard for the Part B practice module (NU3069).
-Students who do not pass the Part B practice module for Year 2 of the BSc (Hons) Midwifery at the Autumn Examination or at the first attempt in a Repeat year will re-register for the non-clinical BSc in Health Studies (Women's Health).
+Students who do not pass the Part B practice module for Year 2 of the BSc (Hons) Midwifery on the first and repeat attempts as per module descriptor will re-register for the non-clinical BSc in Health Studies (Women's Health).
 This pathway does not confer eligibility to practice as a Registered Midwife.

 To complete the BSc Health Studies (Women's Health), a student must pass all Part A modules for the third-year BSc Midwifery Examinations and achieve a pass in the Part B independent study module NU3084 (10 credits).
 Students who complete the Part B study module are required to exit the programme with a BSc Health Studies (Women's Health) award.
 Programme requirements are outlined on the corresponding page.